Mark Henick – Mental Health Advocate, Coping with Suicidal Thoughts

 While this isn’t a book that deals directly with the topic of suicide, understanding the teachings, lessons, and practices from A New Earth can free a person from many pain points in life, potentially freeing someone from suicidal thoughts.
 A New Earth is a book that has sold over 5 million copies, and it has changed and helped countless people’s lives.

-Here are a few more practical articles from Inner Picture Stories and other websites on mental health, coping with suicidal thoughts, and how to find your way through them.
+Here are a few more practical articles from The IPS Project and other websites on mental health, coping with suicidal thoughts, and how to find your way through them.

 The following Wikipedia page contains suicide lines from all countries.
 These are professional people who have made it their life’s purpose to help others.
 They will not laugh, they will not judge, they will only try to help you.